The Brisket Stall (Learn How to Beat It Fast!)

 How Do You Overcome This Stall While You’re Smoking Brisket?

-While it’s natural to panic at the first sign of trouble, do try your best not to.
-There’s nothing wrong with your smoker.
-So please resist the urge to raise the smoker temperature more than is necessary.
+While it’s natural to panic at the first sign of trouble, try your best not to.
+There’s nothing wrong with your smoker, so please resist the urge to raise the smoker temperature more than necessary.

 The most important thing you can do during the stall is to be patient and wait it out.